-As described before, vowels are sonorant phonations, that is, the vocal folds exhibit a periodic excitation and the spectrum is shaped by the vocal tract resonances, the formants.
+As described before, vowels are sonorant phonations, that is, the vocal folds exhibit a periodic excitation and the spectrum is shaped by the vocal tract resonances (the formants).
 The two first formants define the vowels and their average locations are listed in Table 2.
 The third formant is less important, but is essential to reproduce natural sounding vowels.

-The table lists each vowel1 with their corresponding symbol in the International Phonetic Alphabet (IPA) as well as the symbol (or combination of symbols) using the Speech Assessment Methods
+Table 2 lists each vowel1 with their corresponding symbol in the International Phonetic Alphabet

-$^{^{1}}$ This is a representative list of vowels, but in no way complete.
+1This is a representative list of vowels, but in no way complete.
 For example, diftongs have been omitted, since for our purposes they can be modelled as a transition between two vowels.